Written By

 Quick Fact:

-33% of Black women in the study change their hair for a job interview.
+66% of Black women report changing their hair for a job interview.

 Chemical hair straighteners correlation with uterine cancer

-More than 33,947 women participated in the Sister Study.
-Researchers followed up on the participants for nearly 11 years.
+Over 33,947 women participated in the Sister Study, which lasted almost 11 years.
 During that time, 378 women were diagnosed with uterine cancer.

-Despite the risks, studies show some Black women feel pressured to use these potentially dangerous products on their natural hair to move up the corporate ladder or fit in with their co-workers.
-Others, like Amin, have chosen to wear more natural hairstyles.
+Despite the risks, studies show some Black women feel pressure to use potentially dangerous products on their hair to ensure economic and social success.
+Others, like Amin, choose to wear more natural hairstyles.

 “Today, I no longer jump through hoops in relation to my hair,” Amin said.
 “I wear it however I desire.”

-Researchers in that study asked 240 Black and white women to review 8 images of Black women and 8 images of white women.
+Researchers asked 240 Black and white women to review eight images of Black women and eight of white women.
 Half of the photos showed Black women with natural or straight hair, and the other half showed white women with curly or straight hair.

 Hairstyle bias may contribute to workplace discrimination graphic

-The researchers then asked all of the survey participants to rate the images they’d reviewed.
+All survey participants then rated the images.
 Rating categories included perceived professionalism, competence and likelihood of selecting the women for a job interview.

 Study authors found that “Black women with natural hairstyles were perceived to be the least professional, least competent, and least likely to be recommended for an interview across all comparison groups.”

-The authors concluded that “natural hairstyle bias may be a subtle yet consequential cause” for the negative workplace outcomes Black women face, including higher unemployment rates than their white female counterparts.
+The authors concluded that “natural hairstyle bias may be a subtle yet consequential cause” for the adverse workplace outcomes Black women face, including higher unemployment rates than their white female counterparts.

 Eurocentric Standards of Beauty

-Appearance can be a major factor for some job recruiters, but natural hair bias goes beyond being appropriately dressed and presentable.
-The criteria that make someone appear professional can be difficult to pin down.
+Appearance can be a significant factor for some job recruiters, but it’s challenging to identify the criteria that make someone appear professional.

-Historically, many people hold the assumption that a professional appearance should match the physical characteristics of white people, according to the workplace study’s authors.
-So women in the workplace, no matter their race, were expected to have straight hair rather than natural or textured hair.
+According to the 2023 CROWN Workplace Research Study, many people historically assumed that a professional appearance should match the physical characteristics of white people.
+So, regardless of race, women in the workplace were expected to have straight hair rather than natural or textured hair.

 Quick Fact:

-54% of Black women in the study feel they have to wear their hair straight to a job interview to be successful.
+54% of Black women in the study feel they must wear their hair straight to a job interview to succeed.

-For many Black women, their natural hair typically is different in texture and appearance from their white counterparts.
-This can cause many Black women to feel that using chemical hair straighteners or altering their hair in other ways is necessary in order to be perceived positively among employers and colleagues.
+Many Black women’s natural hair differs in texture and appearance from their white counterparts.
+This may cause Black women to think that using chemical hair straighteners or altering their hair in other ways is necessary to be accepted among employers and colleagues.

 “At one of my jobs, before our professional photos were taken, I was asked when I was going to fix my hair because I was wearing braids,” said Dr. DeJarra Sims, a naturopathic doctor in California who no longer uses chemical hair straighteners.
 “What she meant was, when was I going to take out my braids and put straight hair on, whether that was wearing a straight hair wig or straight hair extensions?”